dangxingyu/rnn-icrag/README.md

     --batch_size 1
 ```

-In our experiments, we use `evaluate_through_generation` for the cot/icr task, focusing solely on the accuracy of the final results.
+In our experiments, we use `evaluate_through_generation` for the cot task, focusing solely on the accuracy of the final results.